elastic/logstash-docker/README.md

 Logstash will then collect those message from Redis and forward them on to Elasticsearch.

 Of course, the Redis input is entirely optional.
-We simply show it here as an example of the [many ways to ingest data with Logstash][ls-inputs].
+We simply show it here as one example of the [many ways to ingest data with Logstash][ls-inputs].

 ### Monitoring APIs